Sapere Books Historical Dagger

 |Alex Reeve||The House on Half Moon Street||Raven Books|

 S G MacLean

 C J Sansom

 Eileen Roberts (Chair)

-Eileen was the co-founder and organiser of the annual St Hilda’s Mystery & Crime Weekend for 23 years.
+Eileen is the co-founder and was the organiser of the annual St Hilda’s Mystery & Crime Weekend for 23 years.
 She was Director of Alumnae Relations at St Hilda’s College from 1991 until 2007 and is now Project Consultant to its Development & Alumnae Office.
 Previously, she spent 20 years (1970-90) in Cleveland, Ohio, where she was the Executive Director of the American Civil Liberties Union.
-She has been an avid reader and admirer of Crime & Mystery novels since childhood especially the ‘golden agers’.
+She has been an avid reader and admirer of crime & mystery novels since childhood, especially the ‘golden agers’.

 Louisa Service OBE